 Students are not to bring personal computers (non-FDA computers) or iPads into the lab.
 Cell phones and iPods are allowed in the lab but must be used in a respectful way.
+Pictures, videos, voice and any other type of recording is not permissible without the expressed permission of the administration.
 Phones are to be on vibrate and personal calls are to be dealt with outside the building.
 Texting and listening to iPods are not to occur when a coach is working with a student.
 The school will not be held responsible for the loss or damage of any electronic device that is brought to the academy.